BeethovensWerkstatt/data/README.md

 This repository is supposed to hold the data for Beethovens Werkstatt, starting with module 3 onwards

 Each module will receive a separate folder inside the /data path.
-Within the /exist folder, an eXist application will be build up, which is supposed to serve the data through a REST api, using the following (preliminary) paths:
+The content itself will be made accessible through the BeethovensWerkstatt/api repo.

 * /module1 -> /var
 * /module2 -> /arr